10 Vitamins and Supplements to Increase Sperm Count

 Fish Oil Supplement to Increase Sperm Motility

-The easiest way to rebalance your ratio is to supplement with omega 3.
-However, some omega 3 fish oil supplements may contain heavy metals, oxidized fats, or other known contaminants.
-Not all fish oil is equal!
+The easiest way to rebalance your ratio is to supplement with omega-3.
+However, some omega-3 fish oil supplements may contain heavy metals, oxidized fats, or other known contaminants.
+So be sure to look for high-quality and certified pure fish oils.

 Molecular Fertility’s VIVOMEGA Fish Oil contains 2,000 milligrams of omega-3 per serving, and it’s derived from non-GMO fish and tests above all international fish oil standards.